slavanga/baseguide/README.md

 ```

 ###Semantic / hybrid grid
 The grid mixins are very powerful.
 Use them to create layouts with custom containers, rows and columns.
+If you use the mixins you might want to turn off the default columns output by setting ```$grid-columns-output``` to ```false```.

 ```scss